ClarytyLLC/docs/src/docs/tutorials/pages/create-application-using-developer-app/README.md

   3. Click on new site from Git,provide your own or forked repository name and click on deploy site.
 Our repo includes  `yarn.lock`, `package.json`, and other files to allow Netlify to deploy the files automatically, straight from the Github repo.

   4. You app will be automatically deployed.
-Preview the deploy and  the app should be similar to the screenshot below containing the sign in box and log in,TDO details and New Job links at the bottom.
+Preview the deploy using the app link it should be similar to the screenshot below containing the sign in box and log in,TDO details and New Job links at the bottom.

      ![Sample App Preview](sample-app-preview.png)